fortran-lang/talks/FortranCon2020-community/slides/motivation.md

 ### Problem and Motivation

+Fortran is a powerful, easy-to-learn language, and

-* Fortran lacks modern tooling
+1. It lacks modern tooling
-* Poor ecosystem of libraries
+2. Has a poor ecosystem of libraries
-* Fortran users are scattered and disconnected
+3. Its users are scattered and disconnected

-* New user adoption is diminishing
-* New Fortran projects are diminishing
+➡ **User adoption and new Fortran projects are diminishing**

-➡ Fortran is on life support
 </section>